Kvitekvist/FUS/README.md

 DO NOT RUN LOOT!
 Every time you run LOOT a kitten dies and we cry in the corner.
 The load order is exactly as it should be, do not change it.
 In case you changed it you can recover it with the [`Restore` button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png).
 Such a button exists for the mod order as well as the plugins order.

-### Activate the essential files

-[This step](https://github.com/Kvitekvist/FUS/wiki/Activate-the-Essential-Files) will add the required files for SKSE, Engine Fixes, DLL loader and other essential files that cannot be handled by MO2.
-It is a required step, DO NOT SKIP THIS!

-### Choose ENB or Reshade

-First of all, we highly recommend not using any supersampling, neither in Steam/Oculus, nor ingame.
-Set everything to 100%.
-Supersampling is a very inefficient way of anti-aliasing and given the hunger for performance in Skyrim VR you most likely will drop into reprojection when you try using it.

-[Here](https://github.com/Kvitekvist/FUS/wiki/Choose-ENB-or-Reshade) we explain how you can choose and switch different pre-installed ENBs and Reshade presets easily.
-No need to install manually! :)

-All ENB or Reshade options we provide include a sharpener which is meant to be used in combination with temporal anti-aliasing (TAA) switched on ingame.

 ## Select the profile of your choice

 FUS is a fundamental modlist for Skyrim VR that offers 4 profiles.